Dehydration in a hamster

 A common cause of dehydration is the unforgivable neglect of water depravation by forgetting to fill his water bottle.

-and Wet Tail, diarrhea is a symptom of wet tail this can cause the body to lose fluids and essential elements from the body.
-They can become dehydrated in Hot conditions.
+Dehydration is caused by not drinking enough fluid or by losing bodily fluids and not replacing them.
+Severe loss of body fluids can happen when a hamster has diarrhea.
+Or if a hamster is feeling unwell because of other health issues it may refuse to eat and drink.
+Essential body salts such as sodium and potassium will be lost and the body will be unable to keep the essential elements in balance.
+Dehydration can result from illness such as Diabetes and Wet Tail, diarrhea is a symptom of wet tail and can cause the body to lose fluids and essential elements from the body.
+They can become dehydrated in hot conditions.
 A hamster that is suffering from a stressful condition other than wet tail may also refuse to eat and drink resulting in dehydration.
-Watch for some of the obvious signs, sunken or dry eyes, a reduction in urination and concentrated dark urine with a strong odor, confusion, irritability, a ruffled and unkempt coat by being unwilling to groom.
+Watch for some of the obvious signs, sunken or dry eyes, a reduction in urination and concentrated dark urine with a strong odour, confusion, irritability, a ruffled and unkempt coat by being unwilling to groom.
 A rapid and sudden weight loss or skin that loses its elasticity will stay compressed when pinched.
 Severe dehydration may cause rapid weak pulse, fast deep breathing.

 Rehydration